Rashycoder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

  File 5 contains a function that prints 10 times the numbers, from 0 to 14, followed by a new line. file 6 contains a function that draws a straight line in the terminal.
  File 7 contains  function that draws a diagonal line on the terminal.
+File 8 has a function that prints a square, followed by a new line.